Pope Francis recently issued a statement regarding abortion and the Extraordinary Jubilee of Mercy.

 Now to the statements the Pope didn’t make, but I hope to see Christian leaders make in the future.
 I have much respect for Pope Francis, and this isn’t leveled as a criticism toward him.
 Instead, this is my plea to the global Church.
 Will we work together toward these things?
 Because whether or not we’ve personally been involved in an abortion, we all have contributed to the problem because these are statements, or realities, that aren’t currently coming from the Christian community:

 “Because we see the immense pressure to have an abortion, we will create pathways where you can find grace, acceptance and support to alleviate that pressure.
 We will follow God’s command to care for widows and orphans by creating systems, programs, and an infrastructure inside our churches where you can come for emotional and practical support.
 We will help foster communities of women who dream again for their future, and the future of their child, after an unplanned pregnancy.
 We won’t accept the cultural narrative that your only options are abortion or overwhelming struggle as a mom.
-Because through Jesus’ grace and power, we are creating a third option: hope.”
+Through Jesus’ grace and power, we are creating a third option: hope.”

 Does that sound unrealistic?
 It really isn’t.
 Local churches are perfectly poised to foster these communities of hope that challenge the cultural narrative.
 It’s happening right now in Chicago.
-This fall, many churches are opening their doors and creating ProGrace outreach programs.
+This Fall, many churches are opening their doors and creating ProGrace outreach programs.
 And they are doing it from the motivation of grace.
 That the same grace they experience every day from God’s abundance can be poured out on women who currently expect judgment from Christians.

 - not holding men responsible for their part in a pregnancy, but letting all stigma and responsibility fall on the woman